 - " are compact and walkable.
 Neighbourhoods comprise the area within a 5 minute walk (400 metre radius) of a community focal point.
-A cluster of neighbourhoods supports a neighbourhood centre - " have a highly permeable, legible street pattern, designed to promote walking and cycling as the primary modes for local movements - " contain a variety of dwelling types including affordable and accessible housing - " are designed to respond to local site characteristics, settings, landmarks, scenic amenity and views, and use natural features, such as ridges and waterways, or man made features such as built form and public parks to provide local identity and character - " have a centrally located focal point which must comprise of at least a local recreation park but which can also include a public transport stop, community facility, local shop or similar - are interconnected and provide good access to public transport, parks, schools and other community facilities and neighbourhood centres - " provide a safe environment through the application of Crime Prevention Through
+A cluster of neighbourhoods supports a neighbourhood centre - " have a highly permeable, legible street pattern, designed to promote walking and cycling as the primary modes for local movements - " contain a variety of dwelling types including affordable and accessible housing - " are designed to respond to local site characteristics, settings, landmarks, scenic amenity and views, and use natural features, such as ridges and waterways, or man made features such as built form and public parks to provide local identity and character - " have a centrally located focal point which must comprise of at least a local recreation park but which can also include a public transport stop, community facility, local shop or similar - are interconnected and provide good access to public transport, parks, schools and other community facilities and neighbourhood centres - " provide a safe environment through the

-Environmental Design (CPTED) principles such as passive surveillance of public spaces, and a legible street network that minimises traffic impacts on residential areas

-- " locate higher density residential close to centres, significant transit opportunities, recreation and corridor parks, or along busier streets that lead directly to centres - " are designed to promote optimum solar access and use of prevailing breezes - " may be of an urban or suburban nature distinguished by residential density - " locate urban neighbourhoods in the major centre with good accessibility to transport nodes - " locate suburban neighbourhoods in residential areas - " appropriately interface with existing residential development adjoining the UDA boundary by: - " considering densities through minimum lot sizes and the location of property boundaries - " access arrangements - " uses - " height.
+- application of Crime Prevention Through Environmental Design principles such as passive surveillance of public spaces, and a legible street network that minimises traffic impacts on residential areas - " locate higher density residential close to centres, significant transit opportunities, recreation and corridor parks, or along busier streets that lead directly to centres - " are designed to promote optimum solar access and use of prevailing breezes - " neighbourhoods around transport nodes and higher order centres to maximise accessibility - " appropriately interface with existing residential development adjoining the UDA boundary, by: - " considering densities through minimum lot sizes and the location of property boundaries - " access arrangements - " uses - " height.

-Neighbourhoods are designed to achieve:
+Neighbourhoods are designed to:

-- " the standards set out in the applicable ULDA guideline and - " the minimum net residential densities and specific requirements in Table 1.
+- achieve the standards set out in the applicable ULDA guideline - " the minimum net residential densities and other specific requirements in Table

-The applicable ULDA guideline provides examples of how this might be achieved to centres.
+The ULDA applicable guideline provides examples of how this might be achieved for centres.